 I define the world of API design as everything that goes into planning and designing your API, as well as the design of your API that lives on as your operational interface, and the truth in the contract you are entering into with API consumers.

 Depending on our needs, API design may begin with learning about HATEOAS as part of your design definition or API design might be just about generating a Swagger definition so you can generate interactive API documentation, or possible automate your API monitoring and testing.

 Ultimately your API design will be the definition of each endpoint, its methods, fields and much more.
 In a technical sense it is a JSON or XML blueprint that describes your API, and in a creative sense, API design is an art and can possess a strange technical beauty and speak to the value it delivers to end-users.

-This site will be an open source informational and technical repository of the building blocks of API design, tools for assisting you in your API design planning and execution and companies that provide services in the area of API design.
+This site will be an open source informational and technical repository of the companies, building blocks of API design, tools for assisting you in your API design planning and execution and companies that provide services in the area of API design.

 My goal is to provide the information you need to navigate the world of API design.
 I’m also working on a white paper which will be published here when ready.